 - Access – to store files and find what you need, instantly.

-Let’s go through those four aspects in turn and analyse how the G Suite handles them.
+Let’s go through those four aspects in turn and analyze how the Google Workspace handles them.

 Connect your workforce

 We’ll tackle this first because your business can’t run without connection.
-Perhaps Google’s most used and most famous tool beyond the search engine is Gmail, and in the G Suite you get a secure, private and ad-free email system for the whole company.
+Perhaps Google’s most used and most famous tool beyond the search engine is Gmail, and in the Google Workspace you get a secure, private, and ad-free email system for the whole company.

-Outside of email – and a fairly straightforward calendar app that does what you’d expect, including checking colleagues’ availability and setting up shared calendars – the G Suite connects colleagues through the Hangouts feature.
+Outside of email – and a fairly straightforward calendar app that does what you’d expect, including checking colleagues’ availability and setting up shared calendars – the Google Workspace connects colleagues through the Hangouts feature.

-Hangouts Chat, they proclaim, is a messaging platform “built for teams” to enable easy and efficient collaboration, from direct messages to group conversations and threaded conversations.
-There’s also dedicated virtual rooms to house projects, each of which can support up to 8,000 members, helping you to track progress and follow up tasks.
+Hangouts Chat, they proclaim, is a messaging technology “built for teams” to enable easy and efficient collaboration, from direct messages to group conversations and threaded conversations.
+There are also dedicated virtual rooms to house projects, each of which can support up to 8,000 members, helping you to track progress and follow up tasks.

 And all of this works together in a deeply integrated way.
 For example, you can collaborate in Google Docs from your Hangout Chat, and the Meet bot integrates directly with your Calendar to schedule meetings for you.
 Setting up a meeting in Calendar automatically adds a Hangout, or you can initiate a Hangout in chat or video form, right from your Gmail inbox, for those times when it’s easier to just talk, or when the email trail is getting ridiculous and you just want an answer.